mbeckh/cmake-utils/README.md

 -   [Script](#visual-studio-integration) for running single file compilation, clang-tidy, include-what-you-use and the precompiled header check from within Visual Studio.
-Single file compilation is provided as an alternative to the built-in feature of Visual Studio which fails with an error message if a precompiled header is used.
+Single file compilation is provided as an alternative to the built-in feature of Visual Studio 2019 which fails with an error message if a precompiled header is used.
+    Single file compilation seems to work in Visual Studio 2022, so this feature might be removed in the future.

 -   [GitHub action](#github-action) for bootstrapping cmake-utils.